What is Hostile Work Environment?

 - What kind of conduct is ‘unwelcome’?

 - What is the severity or frequency of unwelcome conduct that produces a hostile environment?

 - How can an organization be sure that workers truly feel scared or intimidated instead of just being unsatisfied with their workplace?

 Answers to such questions will help us determine what qualifies as a hostile work environment.
 Sometimes, you may need to make some improvements to create a happier and more productive workplace, but it does not necessarily mean you should worry about hostility or legal complaints.
 If you know your company does have a hostile environment, the action is imperative.

 Examining laws about the hostile work environment helps you determine if there are any legal risks in your workplace.
 For example, the US Equal Employment Opportunity Commission (EEOC) says that harassment creates a hostile work environment.

 Harassment causing a hostile work environment is “unwelcome conduct that is based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.”

-This makes it clear that any kind of discriminatory action and harassment involving protected characteristics can create a hostile environment, which might bring a lawsuit against your company (not to mention its negative impact on the company’s reputation).
+This makes it clear that any kind of discriminatory action and harassment involving protected characteristics can create a hostile work environment, which might bring a lawsuit against your company (not to mention a negative impact on the company’s reputation).